 18 Olympic Way, Wembley Park, Wembley HA9 0JT

 Your most tuneful football chants at the ready.
-BarChick's fave live music venue is def better known for its stage antics over its screen, but both Piano Works venues are bringing out the big guns for the Euros this year.
-Get to Farringdon or Leicester Square with plenty of time to spare before kick-off and you can fill it with their killer Happy Hour running til the first whistle blows.
-Got your crystal ball with ya?
-There's a free drink up for grabs if you can predict the winning team, and for only £30, they're putting on a bottomless beer or prosecco package throughout each match, with plenty of large screens and TVs to make sure you don't miss a touch.
+Our fave live music venue is def better known for its stage antics over its screen, but both Piano Works venues are bringing out the big guns for the Euros this year.
+Get to Farringdon or Leicester Square with plenty of time to spare before kick-off and you can fill it with their killer happy hour running til the first whistle blows.

 113-117 Farringdon Rd, London EC1R 3BX